-In this context, an important family of many-body quantum systems are the graph states, with qubits placed at their nodes and connected by edges representing the two-body interactions.
-Graphs can have different topologies, resembling stars [Fig.~\ref{fig:fig1}(a)], stars with edges [Fig.~\ref{fig:fig1}(b)], Tur\'an graph structure where nodes are partitioned into separated groups with no connections within each group [Fig.~\ref{fig:fig1}(c)], or tree-like fractals [Fig.~\ref{fig:fig1}(d)].
-Some topologies, such as cluster graphs, see Fig.~\ref{fig:fig1}(e), enable universal quantum computation through a series of local measurements and classical feedforward operations, known as measurement-based quantum computing~\cite{jozsa2006introduction,PhysRevLett.86.5188,PhysRevA.68.022312, doi:10.1142/S0219749904000055,PhysRevA.68.022312, hein2006entanglement,PhysRevLett.98.220503,briegel2009measurement,PhysRevLett.98.220503,Raza2023}.
-Graph states have been studied as a resource for quantum communication~\cite{PhysRevA.86.042304,Javelle2013,Bell2014,PhysRevA.100.052333,Hahn2019,Hilaire2021,Ding2023,Fischer2021, Unnikrishnan2022,PhysRevA.108.012402,https://doi.org/10.48550/arxiv.2407.01429,Makuta2023,li2024}, and more recently for quantum metrology~\cite{PhysRevLett.124.110502}.
-Each graph state belongs to an equivalence class under local Clifford operations \cite{BOUCHET199375,PhysRevA.69.022316,Adcock2020}, so the optimal preparation of graph states relates to finding the state orbit with the lowest number of qubit connections \cite{PhysRevA.83.042314}.
-They have been prepared experimentally in a variety of physical platforms, including photonic systems~\cite{Russo2019,Thomas2024,PRXQuantum.5.020346}, spin-1/2 systems~\cite{PhysRevA.109.042604}, atomic ensembles~\cite{Clark2005,PhysRevA.83.010302,Cooper2024}, solid state systems such as quantum dots~\cite{Li2020}, and superconducting qubtis~\cite{Gnatenko2021}.
+In this context, an important family of many-body quantum systems is that of graph states, in which qubits are placed at nodes and connected by edges that represent two-body interactions.
+Graphs can have different topologies that resemble stars [Fig.~\ref{fig:fig1}(a)], stars with edges [Fig.~\ref{fig:fig1}(b)], Tur\'an graphs where the nodes are partitioned into groups that are not connected with each other [Fig.~\ref{fig:fig1}(c)], or tree-like fractals [Fig.~\ref{fig:fig1}(d)].
+Some topologies, such as cluster graphs, see Fig.~\ref{fig:fig1}(e), enable universal quantum computation through a series of local measurements and classical feed-forward operations, known as measurement-based quantum computing~\cite{jozsa2006introduction,PhysRevLett.86.5188,PhysRevA.68.022312, doi:10.1142/S0219749904000055,PhysRevA.68.022312, hein2006entanglement,PhysRevLett.98.220503,briegel2009measurement,PhysRevLett.98.220503,Raza2023}.
+Graph states have been studied as a resource for quantum communication~\cite{PhysRevA.86.042304,Bell2014,PhysRevA.100.052333,Javelle2013,Hahn2019,Hilaire2021,Ding2023,Fischer2021, Unnikrishnan2022,PhysRevA.108.012402,https://doi.org/10.48550/arxiv.2407.01429,Makuta2023,li2024}, and more recently for quantum metrology~\cite{PhysRevLett.124.110502}.
+Each graph state belongs to an equivalence class under local Clifford operations \cite{BOUCHET199375,PhysRevA.69.022316,Adcock2020}, so preparing graph states optimally relates to finding the state orbit with the fewest qubit connections~\cite{PhysRevA.83.042314}.
+They have been prepared experimentally in various physical platforms, including photonic systems~\cite{Russo2019,Thomas2024,PRXQuantum.5.020346}, spin-1/2 systems~\cite{PhysRevA.109.042604}, atomic ensembles~\cite{Clark2005,PhysRevA.83.010302,Cooper2024}, and solid state systems, such as quantum dots~\cite{Li2020} and superconducting qubtis~\cite{Gnatenko2021}.